What Does it Take to Be a Clinical Psychologist?

 The states with the most job growth for Clinical Psychologist are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Rhode Island, Maine, or Illinois.
 These states have the worst job growth for this type of profession.

-Salary for a Clinical Psychologist
+How Much Does a Clinical Psychologist Make?

 Clinical Psychologists who work in California, Oregon, or Connecticut, make the highest salaries.